 - Operations: Specifies all operational details such as the staffing requirements, suppliers and technology you'll use, as well as the type of liquor license you'll require.

 - Financial plan: Provides forecasts for revenue, expenses, fixed and variable costs, and other pre-opening and operating costs.
 Get this information from your feasibility study.

 - Summary: Ties the entire plan together and emphasizes vital areas such as the profits expectations, your USP, and what experience you have.

-For more information on how to create an effective restaurant business plan to ensure your restaurants success read X Steps To Creating A Restaurant Business Plan (With Sample)
+For more information on how to create an effective restaurant business plan to ensure your restaurants success read How to Write a Restaurant Business Plan [with Sample]

 7. Obtain Permits and Licenses